 ATTENDANCE - AND HOLIDAYS DURING TERM TIME

 As you know, it is a legal requirement for all children to attend school, from the term after their fifth birthday.
 In this school, children attend school, usually from ages 4 to 11 years old.
 If a child is absent for any reason, you must telephone the school office on the first day of absence; and for any subsequent days.
 For a longer term absence, a doctor's note may be requested (eg a broken limb).
 Moreover, dental and other medical appointments should be arranged, as far as possible, outside school hours.
 If an absence for these reasons is necessary or deemed unavoidable, a medical appointment card should be given to the school office, prior to the absence.
 A 24 hour answerphone is available to all parents on 0151 329 3524.

-The Law states that, from September 2012, the school is able to issue a Fixed Penalty Notice to parents who take their children on an unauthorised holiday or similar absences in term time.
+The Law states that, from September 2012, schools can issue a Fixed Penalty Notice to parents who take their children on an unauthorised holiday or similar absences in term time.
 The cost is normally £60 per week, per parent, rising to £120 per parent if not paid within 28 days.
 If you fail to pay a penalty fine within 42 days, you will be prosecuted.
-DO NOT IGNORE FIXED PENALTY NOTICES.
-WE HAVE BEEN INFORMED BY THE LOCAL AUTHORITY THAT TWO NOTICES IN THIS SCHOOL WERE IGNORED IN 2019, THEY THEN WENT TO THE MAGISTRATES COURT - AND PARENTS WERE FINED £240 IN ONE CASE - AND IN ANOTHER CASE, £800.
+PLEASE DO NOT IGNORE FIXED PENALTY NOTICES.
+We have been informed by the Local Authority that two notices in our school were ignored.
+They then went to the magistrates court and parents were fined £240 extra in one case, £800 in the other.

-A similar system is followed by feeder High Schools.
+A similar system is followed by the feeder High Schools.